 Her case, which she says was engineered by the president to keep her out of this week’s ballot, has boosted Yanukovych’s prospects in this week’s ballot.
 He denies involvement.

 “We regret that the convictions of opposition leaders during trials that did not meet international standards are preventing them from standing in parliamentary elections,” U.S. Secretary of State Hillary Clinton and EU foreign affairs chief Catherine Ashton wrote Oct.
 24 in the New York Times.
-(NYT)
+(NYT:US)

 The Party of Regions was backed by 23.3 percent of voters, compared with 16 percent for Klitschko’s UDAR, 15.1 percent for Tymoshenko’s Batkivshchyna, and 10.1 percent for the communists, a survey by the Kiev-based Democratic Initiative Fund showed.